wallarm/product-documentation/docs/latest/faq/tarantool.md

 aka 127.0.0.1:3313, peer of 127.0.0.1:53218
 ```

-Although this problem is not critical, if there are too many such errors, there may be some problems with performance.
+This problem is not critical but too many such errors may decrease the service performance.

 To solve the problem: